Rahulnisanth/Synapses-ChatApp/README.md

 # Project Description:

-**Synapsex** is a fully responsive chat application built using the MERN stack.
+**Synapses** is a fully responsive chat application built using the MERN stack.
 Designed to offer seamless real-time communication, the application leverages React for the frontend with ShadCN UI components and Tailwind CSS for a sleek, modern design.
 Authentication is managed through JWT tokens, ensuring secure user access.

 ## **Tech Stack:**